 After saving your file, refresh the website, and you will see a string of text telling the error location with file, name, and line number.
 You can now fix all the syntax errors that you see.
 Disable debugging after fixing syntax errors because, in live websites, it is not recommended to turn on this feature.

 How can I fix the syntax error caused due to improper editing of themes?

 If you get syntax errors due to improper theme editing, use FTP/SFTP to access the file system and go to the wp-content/themes folder.
 In the activated-theme folder, find the file that has the error.

 Correct all the errors.
 If the error occurs due to the pasting of code snippet, restore the original version of the file by deleting your edits.

 Use the code editor to find the error if you do not figure out what is causing the problem.
 After correction, open the URL of your website in a browser.
 See whether your site is running properly or not.

 Code editors such as Sublime Text, Atom, and many more are available online.
 Hopefully, you are already using any one of them.
 Look if your code editor indicates an error for missing or extra opening/closing tag or anything else.
 Also try to indent your code properly and indentation also helps to look at your code more clearly.

 Most code editors indicate an error with a highlighted color.

 How can I avoid syntax errors on my website?

-Avoid using back-dated code, themes, plugins.
-Try taking backup of your website regularly for safety precautions.
+Avoid using back-dated code, themes, and plugins.
+Try taking a backup of your website regularly for safety precautions.
 Connect your website with any third-party application that will inform/email you about any problem.
 Check your website regularly so you will notice anything before your visitors inform you.
 You should delete unused plugins or that is not required.
-It will not only help you to avoid syntax errors but also help you for better web security too.
+It will not only help you to avoid syntax errors but also help you for better web security.